Rick10101221/Racing-Drones-Media/README.md

 These images are of the first racing drone we had built as a team.
 It had LED lights (which were actually pretty beautiful, but hard to see in the daylight), 4 motors with 4 propellers attached, and a suboptimal flight hub (power board and flight controller with right angle male headers were extremely squished together if I remember correctly).

 # How We Got the Money to Build Racing Drones
 Can't really leave this part out.
 In my junior year, our team had 20-30 members.
 We were broke, but we really wanted to build racing drones.
-So we did the natural thing and presented to a panel of 4 judges from the Wild River Community Foundation who then gave us a $30,000 grant to fulfill our dreams.
+So we did the natural thing and presented to a panel of 4 judges from the Wild River Community Foundation<sup>TM</sup> in Del Norte who then gave us a $30,000 grant to fulfill our dreams.
 Then we built the drones.
 A lot of them.

 # Test Flight Recordings
 I cannot include the test flight recordings we conducted because their file sizes are quite large, and there is some inappropriate language in some of them.